Priyanka-pri2803/smart-energy-dashboard/README.md

 streamlit run app_streamlit.py

-Your dashboard should open in the browser.
+ Dashboard will open in the browser.
 Upload a CSV file and see live animated predictions, metrics, and charts.

 License